dr-cs/databases/slides/relational-design.md

 1. Dependency preservation, and
 2. Non-additive (lossless) joins.

-Dependencies can be preserved in 3NF decompositions, but not in all BCNF decompositions.
-We must have non-additive join property.
+Dependencies can be preserved in all 3NF decompositions, but not in all BCNF decompositions. **In all decompositions we must have non-additive join property.**

 # Non-Additive Join Test